Hammersley Point Sets and Inverse of Star-Discrepancy: Introduction

-Thus the star-discrepancy can increase by at most $\frac{\alpha-1}{\alpha}$.
-If $b = 2.463\sqrt{\frac{d}{N}} - D_{N_0}^*(X)$, then we may choose $\alpha = 1/(1-b)$.
-For instance for $N_0=5,000$ and $d=4$ we have $D_{N_0}^*(X) = 0.0045$ and $2.463\sqrt{\frac{d}{N}} = 0.0693$ for the Hammersley point set in base $b=(2, 3, 5)$.
-Hence we could directly jump to $N_1 = 5,363$ elements and calculate their discrepancy if we dealt with a sequence.
-The gain is that it is not necessary to calculate any discrepancy in the range $5,001 \leq N \leq 5,362$.
-This trick decreases the necessary computational effort by a three-digit factor.\\[12pt] For the Hammersley point set, we need however to account for the fact that it is not a sequence: we know that the star-discrepancy of the underlying Halton sequence is at most $D_{N_0}^*(X)$ as well and the presented argument works for the Halton sequence when moving from $N_0$ to $N_1$ For the Hammersley point set with $N_1$ points, the star-discrepancy might be bigger by $1/N_1 < 1/N_0$ than the one of the Halton sequence according to \eqref{ineq:hammer}.
+For the Hammersley point set, we need however to account for the fact that it is not a sequence: we know that the star-discrepancy of the underlying Halton sequence in dimension $3$ is at most $D_{N_0}^*(\mathrm{Ham}_{2,3,5}(N))$ as well and the presented argument works for the Halton sequence when moving from $N_0$ to $N_1$.
+For the Hammersley point set with $N_1$ points, the star-discrepancy might be bigger by $1/N_1 < 1/N_0$ than the one of the Halton sequence according to \eqref{ineq:hammer}.
 Hence we may only choose $\alpha = (1-1/N_0)/(1-b)$.
-In our numerical example this means that we may only jump to $5,353$, which is however an acceptable difference. \end{remark} It was conjectured in \cite{NW10} that $n=10d$ points suffice to reach $D_N^*= 0.25$.
+In our numerical example this means that we may only jump to $5,346$, which is however an acceptable difference. \end{remark} It was conjectured in \cite{NW10} that $n=10d$ points suffice to reach $D_N^*= 0.25$ in dimension $d$.
 Our result constitutes partial progress towards this conjecture by a simple application of Theorem~\ref{thm:improved:c2}. \begin{corollary} For every $d \in \mathbb{N}$ there exists a point set $S_1$ with $N=98d$ elements such that $D_N^*(S_1) \leq 0.25$.
-Moreover, there exists a point set $S_2$ with $N=10d$ elements with $D_N^*(S_2) \leq 0.7789269$. \end{corollary} \begin{proof} According to Theorem~\ref{thm:improved:c2} for every $N,d \in \mathbb{N}$, there exists a point set $P$ such that
+Moreover, there exists a point set $S_2$ with $N=10d$ elements with $D_N^*(S_2) \leq 0.7789269$. \end{corollary} With the value $c=2.4968$ from \cite{GPW21}, we would only obtain a set size $N=100d$ for $S_1$ and $D_N^*(S_2) \leq 0.78956$.